i386-64/i386-64/README.md

 ## Hello, folks 👋

-I'm Buğra Ekuklu, a software engineer living in [Surrey, UK](https://en.wikipedia.org/wiki/England).
+I'm Buğra Ekuklu, a software engineer living in the [UK](https://en.wikipedia.org/wiki/England).

 ### What do I do?